Warwick-Racing/fsai_sim_training/LIA.md

 If everything is successful the webots simulator should launch and the simulated vehicle should start moving.

-The vehicle is going to swerve off the track almost instantly but that's all we are telling the vehicle is do it go forwards while steering left.
+The vehicle is going to swerve off the track almost instantly but that's as we are telling the vehicle is do it go forwards while steering left.
 The point is that the vehicle has moved.

 {{2}}
 > Press Ctrl+C to stop the simulation.